n8n-io/n8n-docs/docs/user-management/account-types.md

 ///

 /// note | Create a member-level account for the owner n8n recommends that owners create a member-level account for themselves.
-Owners can see all workflows, but there is no way to see who created a particular workflow, so there is a risk of overriding other people's work if you build and edit workflows as an owner.
+Owners can see and edit all workflows, credentials, and projects.
+However, there is no way to see who created a particular workflow, so there is a risk of overriding other people's work if you build and edit workflows as an owner.
 ///